-- There are obvious hazards that can be identified when children are outside of the service environment.
-Such times may include excursions, when children are collected and dropped off at school and when moving between the service and extra curricular activities. - Educators will discuss and document the potential hazards and risks associated with the transportation of children whether it is via walking, buses or other modes. - A documented risk assessment will be available if the activities of children during these transitions are deemed high risk. - Educators will ensure that children are supervised at all times whilst under the care of the service but outside of the service grounds and that any activities and play children undertake during these times is appropriate to the environment they are in and free from potential hazards where possible. - Educators will ensure they are familiar with the procedures for locating a missing child who has not arrived at their expected collection point. - Educators will ensure that children using public bathroom facilities will be accompanied where possible and that head counts and role calls occur regularly.
+- The nominated supervisor will ensure that a transport and safe arrival risk assessment is carried out before an authorisation is requested for an excursion or regular transport (please refer to PCYC Transport policy).
+The risk assessment will consider and identify: - the number of educators required to ensure continuous adequate supervision throughout the excursion - o conduct an assessment to determine how children are supervised while being transported - and whether additional adults are required during transportation. - The nominated supervisor will ensure a safe arrival risk assessment is carried out before any travel between PCYC OOSH service and another education service is undertaken (please see PCYC OOSH safe arrivals policy) - Educators will ensure that children are supervised at all times whilst under the care of the service but outside of the service grounds and that any activities and play children undertake during these times is appropriate to the environment they are in and free from potential hazards where possible. - Educators will ensure they are familiar with the procedures for locating a missing child who has not arrived at their expected collection point. - Educators will ensure that children using public bathroom facilities will be accompanied by an educator and using the buddy system where possible (an educator will never be 1:1 with a child) and that head counts and roll calls occur regularly.